-Raymond E. Crossman is Chicago’s second longest-serving university president and the USA and Canada’s longest-serving LGBTQ university president.
-In 2003, Dr. Crossman was appointed the fifth president of Adler University.
-During Dr. Crossman’s tenure, Adler University has grown from a psychology school enrolling about 200 students to a university enrolling about 1,500 graduate students at its Chicago, Vancouver, and online campuses.
+Raymond E. Crossman is a social justice advocate, educator, and psychologist who is among the USA and Canada’s longest-serving university presidents.
+In 2003, Dr. Crossman was appointed the sixth president of Adler University.
+During his tenure, Adler University has grown from a graduate psychology school enrolling about 200 students to a university enrolling more than 2,000 students at its Chicago, Vancouver, and online campuses.
 With his leadership, the University launched the Adler Institutes for Social Change and Adler Community Health Services – both supporting the health of communities in Chicago and Vancouver.

-In 2017, Dr. Crossman took a step unprecedented for a university president—he discussed his HIV status with the university community and with the international press to advocate for marginalized communities.
-As president, he has ensured Adler University has taken a stand on issues such as human rights, undocumented students, and climate change.
+In 2017, Dr. Crossman became the first university president to disclose his HIV status publicly, using his personal story to advocate for marginalized communities.
+As president, he ensures Adler University takes a stand on issues such as racial equity, undocumented students, and climate justice.

 Dr. Crossman received his B.S. (summa cum laude) in Psychology and Fine Arts from Fordham University; he earned his M.A. and Ph.D. in Clinical Psychology from Temple University; and he studied at Philadelphia Child Guidance Clinic.